placeholder

 At such a pivotal point in the journey to ownership this contact needs to be rewarding, relevant and of added value to the customer.
 It needs to confirm to them that this is the brand they want to buy into.
 Pushy salespeople and recited vehicle statistics will not entice potential customers to spend their money.
 Dealerships that offer their customers the opportunity to make personal connections with the brand on their own terms will differentiate themselves from the competition.

-Engine Service Design worked with Hyundai to define the customer experience and staff behaviours for the launch of their new Motorstudio brand space in Seoul.
+Engine worked with Hyundai to define the customer experience and staff behaviours for the launch of their new Motorstudio brand space in Seoul.
 The environment was designed to build brand image rather than as a sales point.
 The state-of-the-art features include an auto library, a premium customer lounge, an area where children can play, an art gallery and a café.
 All of which serve to provide an excellent customer experience.

 In our next blog in this automotive series, we will look at how and why the siloed nature of automotive businesses drives a poor customer experience.